 Our collection of Blackmore & Langdon seedlings offers stunningly beautiful flowers at a very attractive price, with absolutely no compromise in the quality of the tubers.
 These are unnamed tubers from the famed B & L nursery—only a trained eye can tell why the folks at B&L passed them over as candidates for naming.
-5 tubers.
-One each of a crimson, pink, rose, white, and yellow seedling.
+5 tubers: 1 each of a crimson, pink, rose, white, and yellow seedling.
 Exclusive.

 Blackmore & Langdon Tuberous Begonias from England are a treasure beyond description.
 People come hundreds of miles to see our greenhouse display.
 The plants' luminous colors, exquisite shapes, and long season of bloom put lesser strains to shame.
 These varieties are not offered elsewhere in America and almost always sell out.
 Please order early.